jackyurchiksparrow/Obsidian-cooking/Cooking/Sets/Graham pan loaf + Poppy seed roll.md

 1. The [[Cinnamon rolls]] recipe is taken at 1kg of dough and made into a poppy seed roll with 500g of filling.
 2. [[graham whole wheat]] loaf (843g)

+both fermented in 8 hours, hence the set

 The seeds weren't old so I just poured hot milk over the seeds, covered and let it rest for 60min, grinded and added everything else.